 Unfortunately, being a college student rarely means only partying and meeting new people.
 It also comes with a considerable workload, which can be very challenging at times.
 One of the most significant challenges new students face is not knowing how to approach college level essay assignments.
 This can cause stress, leading to problems such as anxiety attacks.

-While trying to balance out your college life, it is important to remember that health comes first and staying calm when writing your first paper is vital.
+While trying to balance your college life, it is important to remember that health comes first and staying calm when writing your first paper is vital.
 Here are a few ways to help you stay calm when writing your first college paper.

 Create a stress-free environment